Anderson-L-Luiz/CUM/README.md

 **C.U.M.
 (Commit User Modification)** is an automated system that enhances your Git workflow by:

 1.  **Analyzing your code changes** (the "User Modifications") upon every `git commit`.
-2.  **Generating a high-level summary** of these changes using a powerful Large Language Model (LLM) served via vLLM.
+2.  **Generating a high-level summary** of these changes using a powerful Large Language Model (LLM).
 3.  **Appending this summary** to a dedicated LaTeX report file (`CUM_report/commit_log.tex`) within your repository.
 4.  **Automatically amending the commit** to include this updated report, ensuring the summary is perfectly in sync with the changes it describes.